The eight pronominal verbs most used in Italian

 Loro se la sentono Loro se la sono sentita

-Notice that this verb follows the same pattern as the previous as it uses the same pronouns and so the same structure.
+Notice how this verb follows the same pattern as the previous (cavarsela), as it uses the same pronouns and so the same structure.

-Is there a verb that you have difficulties with?
-Let us know and we’ll write a blog post to explain it.
+Is there a verb that you have difficulty with?
+Let us know, and we’ll write a blog post to explain it.

 Read More »